mifukuda/LeetcodeTracker/README.md

 ![Image of entering test](images/image9.png)
 ![Image of executing test](images/image10.png)

-Note: As of 9/10/2023, web scraping for current layout of LeetCode site.
+Note: As of 9/10/2023, web scraping works for current layout of LeetCode site.
 May be subject to change.